Skip to main content

 A Bridge Too Far, Hollywood in Deventer

-From 28 March 2026, Museum De Waag will be celebrating the filming of what was then the most expensive film of all time with an exhibition at De Waag.
+From 28 March 2026, Museum De Waag will be celebrating the filming of what was then considered to be the most expensive film of all time with an exhibition at De Waag.
 The celebrations will also include city walks to film locations, storytelling sessions and special VIP evenings with free admission.
 In addition, a richly illustrated book containing stories and memories of the film will be published.
 Meanwhile, the museum is exploring the possibility of installing a commemorative plaque on the bridge.

 Filmopnamen voor A Bridge Too Far in Deventer.
 Soldaten trekken over de brug op 18 mei 1976 (Foto door Rob Mieremet Anefo en Nationaal Archief)